Sultan Agung Mataram 1628: Production

-Zainal researched for four years from 2007 until 2011 to create the film.
-The research took place in Leiden University, Amsterdam Museum, Batav people (Dutch ethnic), remains of Mataram in Kota Gede, Yogya Palace, Solo/Kartasura Palace, Imogiri Kings Cemetery, as well as discussion with historians, historical hills, Jakarta Old City and Sunda Kelapa Port, as well as the remains of VOC castle.
+Zainal Darma Abidin researched the background to the movie for four years from 2007 until 2011 in order to create the film.
+The research took place in Leiden University, the Amsterdam Museum, the remains of Mataram in Kota Gede, Yogya and Kartasura Palace, Imogiri Kings Cemetery, Jakarta Old City and Sunda Kelapa port, the remains of the Batavia Castle, as well as discussion with historians.